versluis/Zen-Dash/readme.txt

 == Description ==

-Remove individual widgets from the WordPress Dashboard.
-Many of my clients find the sheer volume of information a bit intimidating.
-I wanted to create an easy to use, codeless, great looking solution to toggle the widgets users don't want so see.
+Remove individual widgets from the WordPress Dashboard, hide Menu Items and disable Update Notifications.
+Many of my clients find the sheer volume of information in the WordPress Admin Area a bit intimidating.
+I wanted to create an easy to use, codeless, great looking solution to toggle such items on and off, to make it easier for casual users and newcomers alike.

 This Plugin was inspired by Joseph Lowery when he kindly explained how to remove dashboard widgets.
+After getting into coding, I added several other options.

 Special thanks to Kushagara Agarwal for the wonderful CSS.